Blackheads vs. Sebaceous Filaments: What’s The Difference?

 4 minute read

-Wait — what?
-If you’ve never heard this term before, you’re not alone.
-To understand the difference between blackheads and sebaceous filaments — and learn how to treat them — we asked our founder, Sandra Lee, MD (aka Dr. Pimple Popper).
+If you’ve never heard the term sebaceous filaments before, you’re not alone.
+Even though they're a perfectly normal part of healthy skin function, these tiny structures are often mistaken for blackheads.
+To sort out the difference between blackheads and sebaceous filaments — and learn how to treat them — we asked dermatologist and SLMD Skincare founder, Sandra Lee, MD (aka Dr. Pimple Popper).

-Before we dive into the subject at hand, we need to back up a bit.
-We’ve explained everything you need to know about pores, but let’s review: your skin is covered in them.
-Also known as hair follicles, these pores contain a hair (obvi) and a sebaceous gland.
+These are tiny, thread-like structures within the pores.
+We’ve covered pores in-depth, but let’s review: your skin is covered in them.
+Also known as hair follicles, these pores contain a very fine vellus hair (aka peach fuzz) and a sebaceous gland.

 In case you missed our TMI guide, your sebaceous glands produce sebum: your skin’s natural oils (aka face grease).
 The oil — a mixture of triglycerides, wax esters and squalene — is released deep within the pore to act as a lubricant and moisturizer on the surface of the skin.

 What’s more, says Dr. Lee, the lining of your follicles consists of skin cells called keratinocytes that are regularly shedding.
-“These dead skin cells combine with sebum and build up until they reach the opening of the hair follicle and exit the pore,” she says.
+“These dead skin cells combine with sebum and travel up the vellus hair until they reach the opening of the hair follicle and exit the pore,” she says.
 “This is how a typical pilosebaceous unit — that’s the follicle and the oil gland — functions.”

-That mixture of sebum and skin cells forms a hair-like structure called — you guessed it — a sebaceous filament.
+That mixture of sebum and skin cells makes up a sebaceous filament.

 How are sebaceous filaments and blackheads different?